MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/role-privileges-intersect-entity-metadata.md

 ---
-title: "Role Privileges intersect entity metadata (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Role Privileges intersect entity metadata (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "The RolePrivileges intersect entity is the intersect table for the following many-to-many relationships for the Role entity" ms.custom: "" ms.date: 10/31/2017